lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 *   What makes it hard?
 *   How can infrastructure teams help?

 This became a great tool in two ways: 1) connecting me to my users, helping discover their needs; 2) helping mitigate unhappiness of teams that aren’t yet supported by having a discussion similar to: “yes, I agree we could help you by doing X, now, lets together look on what we should stop doing to create place for this”, where a person would frequently discover that, while they would like us to address their pain point, they don't want it addressed at cost of us deprioritizing our current projects.

+As I was transitioning away from role of PTL, I've created a group that's currently called DevProd Assembly that gathers leaders of developer productivity teams.
+Each member of this group is expected to build a high trust relationship with 2-3 product teams, interview them monthly and share feedback with Assembly.

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**